yoasyo25/ruby-submissions/1705-b/4module/quantified_self/jimmy_ellen.md

 - Meets Expectations

-We provided details on both the front and backend repos, with the frontend mostly using the original documentation with was very thorough.
+We provided details on both the front and backend repos.

 ### HTML/UI